 LET’S TALK COLOUR:

 Whenever you travel, you want to make sure what you pick will mix and match easily.
-I always make sure that my carry on clothing could go with my checked luggage incase there’s any odd weather days.
+I always make sure that my carry on clothing could go with my checked luggage in case there are any odd weather days.
 The best way to ensure your clothing mixes and matches is to pick a colour scheme, around 5 colours that look good as a whole will work well.
-Try not to pack any random coloured peices as they won’t be as versatile.
+Try not to pack any random coloured pieces as they won’t be as versatile.

 If you want to know how to add colour to your winter wardrobe, I wrote a post on that too!
 You can read it here!